 The Industry Expert Advantage

 Drones are an incredibly efficient way of gathering data.
 The data insights, and the decisions that come from those actionable insights, are what give enterprises a competitive edge.
-Using an automated drone platform that doesn’t require piloting skills, like Kespry’s Automated Drone System, means that the program can be staffed by a company’s existing industry experts.
+Using an automated drone platform that doesn’t require piloting skills, like Kespry’s Aerial Intelligence Platform, means that the program can be staffed by a company’s existing industry experts.

 Kespry’s drone can be operated with a few taps on an iPad.
 It represents a new workflow, but an easy one; the data gathering process that it replaces was far more time consuming and dangerous.
 Whether teams were previously walking up and down aggregate stockpiles to measure them, surveying construction sites on foot, or climbing up scaffolding on buildings to evaluate the roof, the drone allows experts to stay comfortably on the ground while gathering the valuable information they need.